 Meanwhile, operating within an environment free of any kind of discernable limits, at least from an artists perspective, yields some pretty obvious conclusions: looking for something like the ‘Cutting-Edge’, or ‘Originality’, are pointless tasks.
 What is the cutting edge of the universe?
 Better questions by far revolve around what is meaningful, what is useful, what matters, what’s good.
 And by lucky circumstance, artists today (that is… everyone), gets to ask these questions and pursue their answers however they see fit.
 For my money, that puts us in an era of unprecedented potential for fantastic things to be made and written and experienced.
 Except that not many of us take that opportunity seriously.
 Instead, we remain stuck in an endless loop related to specifically pleasing a niche market – the art world.
 And it definitely is a niche.
 If the word ‘art’ has exhausted itself as a way to describe anything, than what exactly does a world devoted to it mean?

 Other than gold rush, of course.
-Though like the actual gold rush, only a few people are getting rich.
+Though like the actual gold rush, only a few people are getting rich pursuing it.
 The art world is filled with plenty of murky attributes, but one thing is crystal clear: there is a shit-ton of money there.
 And those willing to spend it need some sort of direction to wend their way through its mind-boggling array of choices.
-Luckily, there are a whole slew of consultants, dealers, museum directors, curators and critics, all available to help.
+Luckily, there are a whole slew of consultants, dealers, museum directors, curators, critics and websites, all available to help.
 Which is why the Neo-New is primarily driven by people who are not artists – it’s driven by a very layered bureaucracy, interleaved within a very successful business model.
 Oh, artists play a role in perpetuating it course, and certainly the most visible one.
 But artists are really only a small part of the art world, which at this point is a vast eco-system.

 How powerful are these non-artists?
 In 2013, the magazine Art Review listed their ‘Power 100’, the annual list of the art world’ most powerful figures.
 And most of them are… collectors.
 That’s because, in the art world, money makes the engine run.
 And if you are the person making the engine run, then that means most of the time you end up in the driver’s seat as well.
 And by the way, congratulations Sheikha Al-Mayassa bint Hamad bin Khalifa Al-Thani!
 In 2013 you were the number 1 most important person in contemporary art, due to the fact you spent a cool billion dollars on it… Damn, girl!